dependents/Dependents/readme.md

 ```

 Here is an example of using some other optional settings.
 You can also combine js and sass roots in the same `.deprc`.
 See below for all possible settings.
-At a minimum you will need at last a `root` or `sass_root` in any `.deprc` file
+At a minimum, you will need at last a `root` or `sass_root` in any `.deprc` file.

 ```
 {
   "root": "assets/js",